saturninoabril/hapi-server/readme.md

 }
 ```

-5. Verify that the outgoing response from hapi-server to Mattermost server.
+5. Verify the outgoing response from hapi-server to Mattermost server.
 - observe the outgoing response being printed in console for every hook.
-- verify the payload you're expecting to receive.

     :: Sample outgoing response:
 ```